Costumes

 Robes

-Corpse bearers were naked.
+Corpse bearers (when prisoners) could be naked.

 Gloves

-Gloves, usually made of Morocco leather or chamois, were the most common of all garments that were used by plague-workers.
+Gloves, usually made of Morocco leather or chamois, were the most common of all garments that were used by plague workers.
 They offered a basic first-line protection, and they could be obligatory or only recommended.
 Sometimes an alternative way of covering the hands was applied by wearing very long sleeves.

 Footwear